CS-SI/Orekit/src/site/markdown/guidelines.md

 release branches or bugfix branches branches to it.

+## Test and Validation

+When implementing a feature, developers must set up validation tests.
+If possible, these tests should contain reference values that can relied upon and come from available published references (papers, other known reference software…).
+Sometimes, however, it is impossible to include such reference values.
+This might happen when the Orekit team simply doesn't have access to them, or when they have access but are not allowed to publish them.

+When developers attempt to validate their code, it is done by various means.
+Reviewing the code itself is one mean, but other means imply developping and running tests.
+Then developers check the result values against references when available, but also check behavior when values changes, check against order of magnitudes against other models or different implementations (like using both finite differences and algorithmic differentiation for example).
+At the end, developers are convinced their implementation is correct.
+When this stage is achieved, the tests change nature.
+Prior to that, they were considered to be validation tests, after that, they become non-regression tests.
+As they become non-regression tests, the output results from one Orekit run can be printed and saved to serve as reference values with an intentionally very small tolerance allowed for the test to pass.
+This tolerance is often set far below the real accuracy of the implementation (we have tests with positions checked at micrometer level for example), but this is intentional.
+The intent of these very small tolerances is that when later evolution of the code change the values Orekit computes, then the test will fail (even for millimeter-level changes).
+When this occurs, the developers responsible for the evolution will be warned something changed and the test should be once again assessed by a human mind.
+The developers must convince themselves again that the change is fine, it is in practice a new iteration of validation.
+When the human decision to accept the new test results is made, the developers can either change the tolerance of the test, admitting it was really too stringent in the first place and future code evolution should be allowed to change slightly the results, or they can change the reference value itself with a new truth value that is produced by the changed Orekit version.
+The test becomes a non-regression test again.

+This is of course not perfect, and sometimes one cannot be really sure if the test should pass or not.
+We are human, and we make human errors.
+But this process has proven OK in many cases.
+For the record, in at least one occurrence (related to the yaw compensation attitude model), a test started to fail at millimeter level, which was physically well below the real accuracy of the model.
+This indeed forced the developer to review the change and finally discover there was indeed a small computation bug.
+The bug was fixed and the test that had a reference value computed by other means and a millimeter-level could in fact be kept as is, as it passed with the fixed implementation.

 ## Style Rules

 For reading ease and consistency, the existing code style should be preserved